Thomas-Rutter/advent-of-code-2020/docs/user/index.rst

 .. code-block:: python

     def get_passwords():
-        """Get the passwords from .dat file.
+        """Get the passwords from the .dat file.

         Returns:
             dict: Policy criteria as key and passwords in a list as value.